-Funding will be provided for reasonable accommodations.
+Funding will be provided for reasonable accommodations that do not impose an undue hardship on the Board.
 The expenditure of funds for accommodations must be approved by the Executive Director.
-When determining whether or not to make the accommodation without imposing undue hardship on the Board, the following factors must be considered:
+When determining whether the accommodation can be made without imposing undue hardship on the Board, the following factors must be considered:

-- The size of the Board's budget; - The nature and cost of the accommodation; - The ability to finance the accommodation in relationship to the site(s) where there may be a need; and - Documented good faith effort to explore a less restrictive or less expensive alternative.
+- The size of the Board's budget; - The nature and cost of the accommodation; - The ability to finance the accommodation in relationship to the site(s) where there may be a need; and - Documented good faith effort to explore less restrictive or less expensive alternatives.